yamanyume/yamanyume.github.io/_pages/cv.md

 ## Publications

+### Peer-Reviewed Conference Papers

+**Using Affordance to Understand Usability of Web3 Social Media**
+Yongqi Guan, Yaman Yu, Kanye Ye Wang
+*In Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI 2025)*

+---

-**Exploring Parent-Child Perspectives on Safety in Generative AI: Concerns, Mitigation Strategies, and Design Implications**
+**Exploring Parent-Child Perceptions on Safety in Generative AI: Concerns, Mitigation Strategies, and Design Implications**
 Yaman Yu, Tanusree Sharma, Melinda Hu, Justin Wang, Yang Wang
-*In Proceedings of the IEEE Symposium on Security and Privacy (S&P), May 2025*
+*In Proceedings of the IEEE Symposium on Security and Privacy (S&P 2025)*

 ---

+**Security Perceptions of Users in Stablecoins: Advantages and Risks within the Cryptocurrency Ecosystem**
+Yongqi Guan, Yaman Yu, Tanusree Sharma, Z. Huang, K. Qin, Yang Wang, Kanye Ye Wang
+*In Proceedings of the IEEE Symposium on Security and Privacy (S&P 2025)*

+---

+**Cross-Country Examination of People’s Experience with Targeted Advertising on Social Media**
+Smirity Kaushik, Tanusree Sharma, Yaman Yu, Yang Wang, Yixin Zou
+*In Proceedings of the Privacy Enhancing Technologies Symposium (PETS 2025)*

+---

-**Don't Put All Your Eggs in One Basket: How Cryptocurrency Users Choose and Secure Their Wallets**
+**"Don't Put All Your Eggs in One Basket": How Cryptocurrency Users Choose and Secure Their Wallets**
 Yaman Yu, Tanusree Sharma, Sauvik Das, Yang Wang
-*In Proceedings of the ACM CHI Conference on Human Factors in Computing Systems, May 2024*
+*In Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI 2024)*
-*(Best Paper Honorable Mention)*
+*(Best Paper Honorable Mention Award)*

 ---

-**I Can't Believe It's Not Custodial: Usable Trustless Decentralized Key Management**
-Tanusree Sharma, Vishwajeet Nair, Hongxin Wang, Yang Wang, Dawn Song
+**Design and Evaluation of Inclusive Email Security Indicators for People with Visual Impairments**
+Yaman Yu, Saidivya Ashok, Smirity Kaushik, Yang Wang, Gang Wang
-*In Proceedings of the ACM CHI Conference on Human Factors in Computing Systems, May 2024*
+*In Proceedings of the IEEE Symposium on Security and Privacy (S&P 2023)*
-*(Best Paper Honorable Mention)*

 ---

-**ImageAlly: A Human-AI Hybrid Approach to Support Blind People in Detecting and Redacting Private Image Content**
-Ziqi Zhang, Sayan Kaushik, Jaehyun Seo, Haoyi Yuan, Sauvik Das, Leah Findlater, Danna Gurari, Anhong Guo, Yang Wang
+**User Perceptions and Experiences of Targeted Ads on Social Media Platforms: Learning from Bangladesh and India**
+Tanusree Sharma\*, Smirity Kaushik\*, Yaman Yu\*, Ishtiaque Ahmed, Yang Wang
-*In Proceedings of the Symposium on Usable Privacy and Security (SOUPS), August 2023*
+*In Proceedings of the ACM Conference on Human Factors in Computing Systems (CHI 2023)*
+(\*Equal contribution)

 ---

-**Design and Evaluation of Inclusive Email Security Indicators for People with Visual Impairments**
+**GuardLens: Supporting Safer Online Browsing for People with Visual Impairments**
+Smirity Kaushik, Nata Barbosa, Yaman Yu, Tanusree Sharma, Zachary Kilhoffer, JooYoung Seo, Sauvik Das, Yang Wang
+*In Proceedings of the Symposium on Usable Privacy and Security (SOUPS 2023)*

+---

+### Lightly Reviewed and Late-Breaking Work

+**"I Am a Blind Seller!": Picture Taking Assistance for Visually Impaired Individuals in C2C Marketplaces**
+Ayaka Tsutsui, Kengo Tanaka, Yaman Yu, Bektur Ryskeldiev
+*In Proceedings of the ACM Conference on Human Factors in Computing Systems Late-Breaking Work (CHI LBW 2025)*

+---

+**Safeguarding Children in Generative AI: Risk Frameworks and Parental Control Tools**
+Yaman Yu
+*In Proceedings of the ACM International Conference on Supporting Group Work (GROUP Doctoral Consortium 2025)*

+---

+**Cross-Country Examination of People’s Experience with Targeted Advertising on Social Media**
+Smirity Kaushik, Tanusree Sharma, Yaman Yu, Yang Wang, Yixin Zou
+*In Proceedings of the ACM Conference on Human Factors in Computing Systems Late-Breaking Work (CHI LBW 2024)*

+---

+### Posters

+**Examining User Perceptions of Stablecoins: Understandings and Risks**
-Yaman Yu, Yang Wang, Leah Findlater
+Yongqi Guan, Yaman Yu, Tanusree Sharma, Kaihua Qin, Yang Wang, Ye Wang
-*In Proceedings of the IEEE Symposium on Security and Privacy (S&P), May 2023*
+*In Proceedings of the Symposium on Usable Privacy and Security (SOUPS Poster 2023)*

 ---